Matsumoto Castle In Nagano, Japan – Epic Day Trip From Tokyo

 Matsumoto Castle is one of the most well known and well preserved castles in Japan, along with Himeji Castle and Kumamoto Castle.

-This is an authentic Samurai fortress with big walls, moats, and towers, and it can be visited on a day trip from Tokyo or other parts of Japan.This guide will explain how you can get there, and everything you need to know before you go!
+This is an authentic Samurai fortress with big walls, moats, and towers, and it can be visited on a day trip from Tokyo or other parts of Japan.This travel guide will explain how to get there, and everything you need to know before you go!

 History Of Matsumoto Castle